-This is the tentative schedule as of May 1st, 2021 and is subject to change.
-Any changes made to the schedule will be announced in class and on Blackboard and an updates schedule will be posted to Blackboard and sent out via email.
+On the next page you will find the tentative schedule as of August 17st, 2021 and is subject to change.
+Our class weeks will always begin on Wednesdays and will end the following week on Tuesday.
+That means that labs will always be due on Tuesday by midnight.
+I found over the years, that this schedule seems to be the on e that works for most students - better than a Monday through Sunday schedule.
+Please Any changes made to our schedule will be announced in class and on Blackboard and an updates schedule will be posted to Blackboard and sent out via email.